applicaster/developer.applicaster.com/content/morpheus_developer_documentation/morpheus_developer_documentation.md

 [APAnalyticsManager trackEvent:@"Read Article"];
 ## Capture Event Properties:
 The second level in the Event structure is the Event properties.
 These are characteristics of the Event itself or the user performing it.
 For instance, a characteristic of the Read Article event is the author of the article.
 A characteristic of the user is their status (i.e. registered or anonymous).

 Some characteristics of users should be stored as user properties[c].
 This is particularly useful for the types of characteristics which are not dependent on time, state, or action.
-For example, a user’s gender or name should be stored as a user property.
+For example, a user’s name or gender should be stored as a user property.
 However, other user properties change according to behavior and are more a reflection of status.
-If a customer would want to see where in a funnel that user status changes, it should also be stored as an event property (i.e. registered or anonymous).
+If a customer would want to see where in a funnel that user status changes, it should also be stored as an event property (i.e. registered or anonymous, subscribed or free user) for any events it relates to.
+If the characteristic is relevant for all events, it is worth considering creating as a default property.

-Properties let us easily view the distribution of Event characteristics so we can answer questions such as who is the most read author or what percentage of users reading articles are registered?
+Properties let us easily view the distribution of Event characteristics so we can answer questions such as "who is the most read author?" or "what percentage of users reading articles are registered?"
 ### Android:
 // Capture author info & user status
 Map<String, String> articleParams = new HashMap<String, String>();